For your convenience, we have provided our inn policies for your review while planning your stay at Maine Stay Inn and Cottages.

 - Payment: Payment of your balance is due upon check-in.
 We accept VISA, Master Card, and Discover.
 Cash is also welcomed.
 Current Maine Lodging Taxes apply and are subject to change.
 We accept third party gift certificates with some limitations.
 Please call before booking for our approval.

 - Minimum Stays: Minimum stays may be required during peak periods.
 We have a two-night minimum stay on most summer weekends and holidays.

-- Policies: For the comfort and safety of our guests we are a non-smoking inn and have no facilities for pets.
-Daily housekeeping from approxiamtely 10:00AM-2:00PM is required in all rooms to check for property issues and to replenish all amenities.
+Policies: For the comfort and safety of our guests we are a non-smoking inn and have no facilities for pets.
+Daily housekeeping from approximately 10:00AM-2:00PM is required in all rooms to check for property issues and to replenish all amenities.
 The inn is an historic property, built in 1860.
 There is no elevator in the main house only steep, beautiful spiral stairs lead to the second floor and to 4 guest rooms (#15-#18).
 We have 13 ground floor guest rooms for easy access and transport of luggage.

 - Alcohol Policy: The Maine Stay Inn and Cottages now has a Maine Beer and Wine License.
 All alcohol consumed anywhere in main house, including all guest rooms #12-18, the front porch, and the deck off of #14, must be purchased from the inn.
 If you want to bring your own alcohol to consume either in your room or in our backyard you should book a cottage suite.
 In accordance with the Maine Law, please expect to provide proof of legal age.